PROGRAM OF RESEARCH

 DISSERTATION PROJECT

-My dissertation project, Unraveling Ethnic Disparities: Spatial and Virtual Access to Mental Health Services among Immigrants with Language Barriers, focuses on the linguistic and cultural barriers immigrants with LEP face in accessing mental health services and the role of technology in overcoming them.
+My dissertation project, ‘Unraveling Ethnic Disparities: Spatial and Virtual Access to Mental Health Services among Immigrants with Language Barriers,’ focuses on the linguistic and cultural barriers that immigrants with Limited English Proficiency (LEP) face in accessing mental health services and the role of technology in overcoming these barriers.
 By identifying service gaps arising from structural racism, this study aims to drive structural reforms in the educational and training systems for multilingual and multicultural social workers to close the health gaps across ethnic minorities.
 The anticipated findings could pave the way for tailored mental health services for Hispanic and Asian immigrants with language barriers, striving towards a more inclusively equipped workforce.
+My dissertation uses a multi-method approach to assess linguistic accessibility in the real world at the 1) system, 2) provider, and 3) client level.

 Funded Grant/Award for Dissertation Research